Skip to main content

 • Dropping a course is better than receiving an F for your final grade.
 An F is a permanent part of your record and can drastically affect your GPA.

-• If you drop a course that is very demanding you will have more available time to work on your other courses and perhaps improve those grades.
+• If you drop a very demanding course, you will have more time to work on your other courses and perhaps improve those grades.

-• If you are on a scholarship and must maintain a certain GPA, dropping a class in which you receive a low grade may be necessary in order to meet your GPA requirement.
+• If you are on a scholarship and must maintain a certain GPA, dropping a class in which you receive a low grade may be necessary to meet your GPA requirement.

 • Dropping a course could affect your financial aid.
 Check with the Office of Finance in Padre Arrupe Hall or write to financialaid-madrid@slu.edu.

-• Dropping multiple courses during your four years may indicate a negative pattern to future employers or graduate schools.
+• Withdrawing from multiple courses during your four years may indicate a negative pattern to future employers or graduate schools.

-• Dropping a course that is a pre-requisite for another course could put you behind in your major, especially if the course is only offered once per year.
+• Dropping or withdrawing from a course that is a pre-requisite for another course could put you behind in your major, especially if the course is only offered once per year.

-• Dropping a course affects the number of credit hours you have completed, and therefore may affect your class standing.
+• Dropping a course affects the number of credit hours you have completed and may affect your class standing.

-If you are struggling but do not want to drop the class, have an open and honest discussion with your instructor about the course.
+If you are struggling but want to stay in the class, have an open and honest discussion with your instructor about the course.
 You may be able to salvage your grade by working closely with the instructor and by improving your performance during the rest of the semester.
-Also speak with your academic advisor; your advisor might be able to help you identify campus resources and support services that can help you.